learn-teochew/learn-teochew.github.io/pages/questions.md

 Cantonese uses a similar pattern, e.g. *haih-m-haih* 係唔係 is-NOT-is.

-In Teochew, the A-NOT-A pattern is not as prevalent as in Mandarin.
+In Teochew, the V-NOT-V pattern is not as prevalent as in Mandarin.
 The first example above can be translated quite directly:

 > tsi⁵³ki³³ tsʰiu³⁵ki³³ **si¹¹m¹¹si¹¹** lɯ⁵³ kai⁵⁵